Go (Vertical Horizon album)

 Go is the fourth studio album by alternative rock band Vertical Horizon.
 The album, a follow-up to the band's double platinum Everything You Want, continues to expand upon the band's alternative and pop rock sound while moving into more hard rock directions as well.
 Recorded in early 2002, the album was ready as early as that August, but was instead delayed extensively due to restructuring at the band's label, RCA Records.
 The album was released over a year later on September 23, 2003.
-The first single off the album was "I'm Still Here", and "Forever" was released as the second and last single.
+The singles off the album were "I'm Still Here", "Forever", and "When You Cry".

 The album was well received by critics, who praised the album for being enjoyable despite not being especially inventive, but did not perform well commercially, with it not charting within the top 60 in its first week, and failing to achieve any RIAA certification.
-The album was later re-released as Go 2.0 in 2005 on Hybrid Recordings, with a new track "Better When You're Not Here" and rearranged track listing.
+The album was later re-released as Go 2.0 in 2005 on Hybrid Recordings, with a new track "Better When You're Not There" and rearranged track listing.